 For example, the terms described above – organic, sustainable, etc. – are often used interchangeably or in imprecise ways.

-So, let’s start by clarifying what each means, and discussing how it relates to your desire to purchase safe and eco-friendly toys for your pooch.
+So, let’s start by clarifying what each means, and discussing how it relates to your desire to purchase safe and eco-friendly dog toys for your pooch.

 - Organic: Ask a biology nerd what the word “organic” means and you’ll get a wry smile and a definition regarding the presence of carbon.
 That’s technically correct, but the term is also used to describe products, farming methods or manufacturing processes that don’t rely on artificial agents, such as pesticides, herbicides or fertilizers.
 The term organic should primarily be used to describe dog toys created from agricultural products composed of textiles — for example, toys made from organic cotton, rope or fabric.

-- Sustainable: Sustainable products (or in this case, dog toys specifically) are those dog toys that are produced in ways that are not harmful to the environment nor do they deplete natural resources.
+- Sustainable: Sustainable products (or in this case, dog toys specifically) are those that are produced in ways that are not harmful to the environment nor do they deplete natural resources.
 In the world of pet toys, this term is best used to describe dog toys made from renewable resources, such as textiles derived from plant-based sources.

-- Eco-Friendly: Eco-friendly is perhaps the most poorly defined term of all, but eco-friendly toys should generally be produced in ways that don’t harm the environment, don’t represent a drain on natural resources, and will biodegrade in a reasonable time frame.
+- Eco-Friendly: Eco-friendly is perhaps the most poorly defined term of all, but eco-friendly dog toys should generally be produced in ways that don’t harm the environment, don’t represent a drain on natural resources, and will biodegrade in a reasonable time frame.
 This definition could be applied to a number of different products, including textile-based organic dog toys, as well as toys made from sustainable materials or in “green” manners.
 But, it’s probably also fair to call toys made from recycled plastics as eco-friendly dog toys too – particularly if they’re designed to be recycled once your dog is through playing with them.

 8 Additional Eco-Friendly Actions Dog Owners Can Take